TheAllSeer/FAP/Patch Notes.md

 - when tapping a transaction, have it open up in a card. enable editing.
 - enable adding transaction date (have the default be current date).

+## Add Transaction

+- button will be removed higher up to avoid conflicting with the android bar.

+# Fixes

+- Keyboard: fixing an issue where keyboard covers the content without ability to scroll.
+(fix by increasing screen height when keyboard is open).